MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 The `GenerateNextPageLink` takes the following arguments:

 - `baseUri`: This is the request URL.
 This is the URL we want to add a `$skiptoken` to.
 It's possible that it contains the `$skiptoken` from the previous page.
 - `pageSize`: The maximum number of items per page.
-This is the same value that was passed to the `PageSize` property.
+This is the same value that was passed to the `PageSize` property of the `EnableQuery` attribute.
-- `instance`: The instance based on which to generate the skip token.
+- `instance`: The entity that is used to generate the skip token.
 It corresponds to the last item in the previous page.
 - `context`: Allows you to access information about the current serialization pipeline, such as the request instance, the EDM model, etc.

 The method first calls the `GenerateNextPageLink` method of the parent class (`DefaultSkipTokenHandler`) to generate the next link.
 The method returns `null` if we're on the last page.